qtpierce/sMegabyte/README.md

 ## VideoSyncServerAndClient
 The code I wrote that automates serving videos between multiple client computers.
 I have put NO instructions on the internet because this is resume fodder.
+I use this software while doing DJ work to automate the push of video and image content from my DJ computer out to client laptops hooked to large format screens.

 ## Weather Advisory Project